 Freedom of Information requests must be submitted via the CPS FOIA Center.
 You may access the CPS FOIA Center by clicking the link below.
-Here you will be able to create a FOIA account, send FOIA requests, correspond with the FOIA Officer, receive responses, and review responses to historical FOIAs.

 There is no charge for a copy of the first 50 pages of any documents requested; 15 cents per page thereafter.
 For color copies, abnormal size copies, or copies of documents in electronic form, an additional charge may apply.
 Documents also can be inspected by appointment at our central office during regular weekday business hours.

 All requests have a 5-10 business day turnaround (excluding holidays).
 If more time is needed to respond, the FOIA Officer will inform the requestor of the additional time needed.